 Having a bank of quality website design inspirations has proven a huge asset to my workflow.
-With a go-to list of inspirational resources, I can jump into projects faster and more effectively, and better meet the demands of any creative brief.
+With a go-to list of inspirational resources, I can jump into projects faster and more effectively with a surplus of design ideas, and better meet the demands of any creative brief.

-A web design project’s scope can quickly narrow down the number of resources available, making it tough to find the right inspiration for your task.
-But having a few reliable starting places can help you meet clients’ needs, while encouraging you to explore new design solutions and push your creativity.
+A web design project’s scope can quickly narrow down the number of resources available, making it tough to find the right web designs for inspiration for your task.
+But having a few reliable starting places can help you meet clients’ needs, while encouraging you to explore new design solutions, keep up with design trends, and push your creativity.

 Whether you're an experienced web designer or just starting out, here are 19 sources I use for website design inspiration: